shreyanssatpute/Budget-Tracker/README.md

 -Set and track a "Savings Goal" with a pie chart representation.
 -User-friendly and interactive design.
 -Local data storage ensures data persistence even after page refresh.

+this is the new part in the readme section